sruthi2498/placement_portal/README.md

 A Portal to help the placement office of a university

 -> Scraped interview experiences
--> App to faciliate easy registration
+-> App to faciliate one stop registration